IndoPref: A Multi-Domain Pairwise Preference Dataset for Indonesian: Introduction

-To address this gap, we introduce $\datasetname$,\footnote{The dataset is released at~\url{https://huggingface.co/datasets/davidanugraha/IndoPref}.} a high-quality, human-annotated dataset designed for training and evaluating preference-aligned Indonesian language models.
-The dataset comprises multi-domain instruction–response pairs, natively authored by fluent Indonesian speakers and annotated through explicit pairwise human preference judgments.
-Annotation quality is assessed using Krippendorff’s alpha, indicating strong inter-annotator agreement on both relevance and fluency.
-We benchmark 12 models across varying architectures and sizes to demonstrate the utility of $\datasetname$.
-This work offers a robust, culturally grounded resource to advance Indonesian LLMs and foster more equitable progress in multilingual NLP.
+To address this gap, we introduce $\datasetname$, a high-quality, fully human-annotated dataset for training and evaluating preference-aligned Indonesian language models.
+The dataset comprises 522 multi-domain instruction–response prompts, natively authored by fluent Indonesian speakers, yielding 4,099 pairwise human preference annotations derived from comparisons across five instruction-tuned LLMs.
+Our annotated data shows strong inter-annotator agreement on both relevance and fluency, based on Krippendorff’s alpha.
+We further benchmark 15 models spanning diverse architectures and parameter scales to demonstrate the utility of $\datasetname$.
+This work provides a robust and culturally grounded resource to advance Indonesian LLM development and promote more equitable progress in multilingual NLP.